Strapping on the Derby Skates

 Reasons you might go straight to Pro Skates

-Antik, Crazy, Riedell.
-Bont, Vanilla, are some of the Derby Boot brands you may heard of or seen derby players wearing.
-There are some that have padding like that of the Crazy DBX skates and those that don't like Antik's that are both widely used in Roller derby.
+Antik, Crazy, Riedell and Bont are some of the Derby brands you may heard of or seen derby players wearing.
+There are some that have extra padding in the heal like that of the Crazy DBX skates and those that don't like most Riedell that are both widely used in Roller derby.

 Some boots like the Antik Skates are a higher ankle boot and others like Riedell derby skates are a low cut "speed boot" and this is a personal preference and you either love it or hate it!

-Professional skates generally come with a derby ready set up, with a choice of good to advanced derby wheels and a good quality Aluminium plate.
+Professional skates generally come with a derby ready set up, with a choice of good to advanced derby wheels and a good quality Aluminium plate or a boot only option where you can pick and choose your other components.

 If the Boot Fits